The quark gap equation in light-cone gauge

 Turning to the case of the dressed vertex that satisfies the WFGTI~\eqref{WGTI}, the integral equations for $A(p,n)$, $B(p,n)$ and $C(p,n)$ are more lengthy and the convergence of the numerical iterative procedure is considerably slower.
-So as to produce a constituent mass of comparable size than the one found with the RL truncation, we readjust the gluon interaction~\eqref{alpheff}: $D\omega = (0.917\; \mathrm{GeV} )^3$ and $\omega = 0.4$ GeV.
-The wave renormalization and mass functions for this vertex are compared to the ones of the RL vertex in Fig.~\ref{figA-B}.
-Both, $A(p,n)$ and $B(p,n)$, are significantly suppressed in this case, yet the mass functions are qualitatively and quantitatively alike.
-Moreover, Fig.~\ref{figC} shows that $C(p,n)$ is again a purely imaginary, monotonically decreasing function of $p^2$ which tends to a finite negative value in the small-momentum limit.
-It is worthwhile mentioning that for either vertex our results corroborate the analytic expression found in a one-loop calculation in light-cone gauge~\cite{Mirja2020}, which shows that $C(p,n)$ is imaginary and decreases rapidly at large momenta.
+So as to produce a constituent mass that is comparable with that of the bare vertex, we readjust the gluon dressing with $b = 9.0 \times 10^{-3}$, as already mentioned.
+The $A(p,n)$ and $B(p,n)$ functions are enhanced compared with those of the bare vertex in Fig.~\ref{figA-B}.
+While the mass functions are qualitatively alike below the renormalization point, $\mu =2$\;GeV, with a steeper rise in case of the WFGTI vertex, the behavior is different at larger momenta: the mass function continuously decreases when a bare vertex is employed, whereas it saturates at about 20\;MeV with the WFGTI vertex.
+Moreover, in Fig.~\ref{figC} we observe again that $C(p,n) \approx 0$.

 As mentioned after Eqs.~\eqref{CTr} and ~\eqref{DTr}, for either vertex we find the numerical solution $D(p,n,n^*)= 0$.
 The inverse of the quark propagator can therefore simply be written as: